zhixiangteoh/tP/docs/DeveloperGuide.md

 **API**: [seedu/ecardnomics/storage](https://github.com/AY2021S1-CS2113-T14-2/tp/blob/master/src/main/java/seedu/ecardnomics/storage)

 Storage of this application uses basic `.txt` read and write functions.
-Upon start of the program, the application checks whether there is a `./data` folder and creates one is there isn't.
+Upon start of the program, the application checks whether there is a `./data` folder and creates one if there isn't.
 Then, it reads from the storage file `deckList.txt` line by line to create:
 * new **`Deck`**
 * new **`FlashCard`**